 Clearing Day is an annual process in the United Kingdom that affects rejected university applicants.
 It helps universities grow their enrollment by offering empty course seats to these individuals.

-The university’s goal of launching a chat experience was to reduce its high call volume on Clearing Day.
+The university’s goal for launching a chat experience was to reduce its high call volume on Clearing Day.
 This would help Leeds Beckett automate the clearing process, which is normally conducted over the phone.

-Becky (the bot’s persona) guides users through the clearing process and makes a course offer in real-time based on qualifying questions.
-“How many UCAS points do you have?” and “What subject are you interested in?” are a few questions that Becky will ask users.
-Individuals who qualify can accept the university’s offer directly within Messenger.
+The university launched a bot named Becky to guide users through the clearing process, and make a course offer in real time based on qualifying questions.
+How many UCAS points do you have? and What subject are you interested in? are a few questions that Becky asks users.
+Individuals who qualify can then accept the university’s offer directly within Messenger.

-“Chatfuel seemed like the most straightforward platform with the most flexibility, without requiring us to invest a huge amount of money.” — Dougal Scaife, Head of Digital Experience
+“Chatfuel seemed like the most straightforward platform with the most flexibility, without requiring us to invest a huge amount of money.”

 89 of the 191 students who completed the clearing process accepted the offer, resulting in a 46% conversion rate on Messenger.
 Compared to phone support, Leeds Beckett nearly doubled their conversion rate using Chatfuel.

-“The bot does the heavylifting to answer lots of people’s questions, but you also need human intervention to rescue people who ask more complex questions.” –Dougal Scaife, Head of Digital Experience
+“The bot does the heavy lifting to answer lots of people’s questions, but you also need human intervention to rescue people who ask more complex questions.” –Dougal Scaife, Head of Digital Experience